 Salt Lake City Kids Attractions: Top 8 Things to Do

 Award-winning Salt Lake City, Utah, has garnered worldwide attention among the best places to live and visit.
 Part of its appeal is the number of attractions, especially those tailored to families with children.
-From museums and zoos to professional sports, it’s easy to keep kids active and entertained.
-To find fun things to do, here are the top Salt Lake City kids attractions.
+From museums and zoos to professional sports, it’s easy to keep kids entertained.
+To find fun things to do, here are the top Salt Lake City kids attractions for families.

 Travel Billions of Years

 See billions of years of history on display at Natural History Museum of Utah.
 This attraction serves as the state’s national history museum and aims to educate guests of all ages.
 The museum houses 11 permanent exhibits showcasing Native American Tribes, dinosaurs, science, weather and special collections.
 Past examples include: Vikings, ancient civilizations, Utah’s wilderness and DNA.

 In addition to interesting exhibits, Natural History Museum of Utah hosts family-friendly events and classes.
 For added fun, take a discovery class, participate in family late-night and schedule a guided wildflower walk.

 Clark Planetarium is the place to learn about space and science.
 Through hands-on exhibits and theaters, families explore galaxies far away.
 The planetarium is separated into three segments located on three floors: Earth, near Earth and beyond.
 Earth features a tornado, volcano, meteorites and the moon.
 Then explore space weather and magnetic fields in near Earth.
 End the journey with solar system exhibits such as Jupiter and space shuttles.

 After roaming the museum, see a show.
 Clark Planetarium hosts 30- to 40-minute movies in IMAX and Hansen Dome Theater.
 A few titles include Deep Sea, Incoming! and The Story of Earth in 3D.